facelessuser/Rummage/docs/src/markdown/preferences.md

 The **Notification** panel controls configuration of notifications.
 You can enable/disable visual notifications and/or audible notification sounds (you must configure which sound to use).

-You can also select whether to use the system's built-in notifications or Growl.

 On Linux, you can set your preferred player: `paplay`, `aplay`, and `play` (`sox`).

 A test button is provided to test the configuration once set.